 Composer, violinist, and poet Patricia Van Ness draws upon elements of medieval and Renaissance music to create a signature voice that has been hailed by musicians, audiences, and critics.
 She has been called a modern-day Hildegard von Bingen 1,2, with her ability to compose music “ecstatic and ethereal,” “both ancient and new” 2,3.
 As in medieval aesthetics, her music and poetry explore the relationship between beauty and the Divine.

 Ms. Van Ness is currently composing new music for each of the 150 Psalms.
 The texts are in English, Hebrew and Latin using the Psalter, the Hebrew Text, and the Liber Usualis.
 In 2015 she was commissioned by Cappella Clausura (Amelia Leclair, Director) to compose a multi-psalm concert piece; this resulted in Birds of the Psalms, a ten-movement work that was premiered May 2016.
 A live-in-concert CD of this premiere was commercially released.
-In 2017 Coro Allegro (David Hodgkins, Artistic Director) commissioned a similar grouping for concert use: Psalms of Luminous Rescue, a ten-movement work, will be premiered in May of 2018 by Coro.
-Other organizations who have commissioned single psalms include the San Francisco Chapter of the American Guild of Organists and Amuse (NYC).
+In 2017 Coro Allegro (David Hodgkins, Artistic Director) commissioned a similar grouping for concert use: Psalms of Luminous Rescue, a ten-movement work, was premiered in May of 2018 by Coro, written to protest our country’s current climate of violence against marginalized people.